bertini36/serverless-comments-engine/README.md

 * `AmazonAPIGatewayAdministrator`
 * `AWSCloudFormationFullAccess`

-After this, to update your lambda functions
+After this, to deploy your lambda functions
 ```bash
 make deploy
 ```

-## 🚩 Next steps
-* Email notifications when new comment
-* Comments replies and likes support
-* Update to Python 3.9
+When deploy is finished you will see the app endpoints for get and add comments.

 <br />
 <p align="center">&mdash; Built with :heart: from Mallorca &mdash;</p>